Fatalities in mixed martial arts contests: Mike Mittelmeier

 20-year-old Mike Mittelmeier died April 27, 2012, following an unsanctioned April 21 event in Bolivia.
 After taking down his opponent and applying a leg lock, his opponent illegally kicked him in the head with the heel of his foot, knocking him out.
 The fight was stopped and Mittelmeier was pronounced the winner by disqualification.
 A few seconds later, he collapsed (later being diagnosed with a cerebral hemorrhage that left him comatose).
 It is alleged that the promoters did not have a doctor or ambulance standing by and it took a long time before he was transferred to a hospital.

 Dustin Jenson

 26-year-old Dustin Jenson died May 24, 2012, at Rapid City Regional Hospital in South Dakota, following an unsanctioned "RingWars" event on May 18 at Rushmore Plaza Civic Center in Rapid City where he tapped out.
 Jenson then watched the next two fights before going to the locker room, where he had a seizure.
 The autopsy listed the cause of death as subdural hemorrhage resulting from blunt force trauma to the head, that was related to an injury suffered approximately a week prior.
+The injury should have been detected in pre-contest examinations, and had it been a legal sanctioned contest, a South Dakota Athletic Commission official would have called off the contest in accordance to regulations on examinations with the Association of Boxing Commissions.

 Although the timeline for the injury is consistent with the event on May 18, 2012, there is no conclusive evidence that the injury was sustained in the fight.